cjuniorfox/weather/README.md

-# Weather Forecast CLI Script
+# Weather Forecast Library

 ## Overview

-This script fetches and parses weather forecast data from Weather.com and formats it for display in various environments such as a terminal or Waybar, a status bar tool.
+This library fetches and parses weather forecast data from Weather.com and formats it for display in various environments such as a terminal or Waybar, a status bar tool.
 It leverages `pyquery` for HTML parsing and provides detailed weather information, including hourly and daily predictions, formatted for ease of use.

-### Waybar widget
+### Waybar Widget

 ![Weather widget on Waybar](image.png)